aoloe/screencast-stitcher/README.md

 - can `mkvmerge` be replaced by `ffmpeg`?
 - only overwrite a default filename if `-force` is set
 - check if the tools like `-svg` should not read from the yaml
+- add /document sound?
+  - espeak ?
+  - festival ?
+    - Nick1 voice is not bad (http://www.cstr.ed.ac.uk/projects/festival/morevoices.html)... but it does not seem that one can download it.
 - check that the projects accepts file names with spaces
   if not look into this: